 Unfounded reports stay on file at ChildLine (at the statewide level) for one year from when the report was made (or one year from when services end).
 Following that one-year period, they are expunged within 120 days.
 Although they are removed from the statewide ChildLine, county offices are allowed to keep their own internal information about the cases.

 If you or your loved one is currently undergoing a ChildLine investigation, you should find someone legally equipped to guide you.
 In matters involving children, this is always important; however, in this instance, it's even more critical.
 ChildLine investigations do not take place in a way that supports due process.
 Even the hearing is only an administrative hearing, not a trial before a jury.
 Having a lawyer who can support you as you navigate the mire that can be child protective services, or the DHS affords you peace of mind and protection.

-Attorney Joseph D. Lento and the Lento Law Firm have a heart for helping the underdog and protecting those who need assistance—they've helped many individuals face similar concerns about keeping their family together and protecting their employment future (and earning potential).
+The attorneys at the Lento Law Firm have a heart for helping the underdog and protecting those who need assistance—they've helped many individuals face similar concerns about keeping their family together and protecting their employment future (and earning potential).
 They bring diligence, thoroughness, and years of knowledge and experience to the table.
 Don't wait until it's too late — acting quickly is critical for these types of investigations, as the timeline is not long.
 The right attorney can help you navigate the complexity of your case and work for the best possible outcome, for example, keeping your name off the registry or helping fight to get it expunged.
 Contact the Lento Law Firm at 888.535.3686 or reach out online today and see if we can assist you.